kazabooboo/gizra.com/app/_posts/2015-11-01-simplify-bootstrap.md

 ## Bonus For Jekyll users

-Here's a niftty snippet I add to the top of my Jekyll mockups, which indicates which breakpoint we are looking at.
+Here's a nifty snippet I add to the top of my Jekyll mockups, which indicates which breakpoint we are looking at.

 <div class="thumbnail" style="margin-bottom: 0">
   <img src="{{BASE_PATH}}/assets/images/posts/simplify-bootstrap/responsive-monitor.gif">